SuperPWA/super-progressive-web-apps/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.4 =
+* New Feature: Added UI for default orientation of your PWA.
+Orientation can now be set as "any", "portrait" or "landscape".
+* New Feature: Added UI for theme_color property in manifest.
+* Enhancement: Improved compatibility with all major Accelerated Mobile Pages (AMP) plugins.
+* Enhancement: Improved handling of external resources.

 = 1.3.1 =
 * Enhancement: Improved how Start Page url is handled in the service worker to be compatible with plugins that force SSL.